-A brief overview of incentive compensation and our thoughts on how managers should roll it out to their sales teams.
+A brief overview of incentive compensation management and our thoughts on how managers should roll it out to their sales teams.

-What is the definition of incentive compensation?
+What is the definition of incentive compensation management?

 Your company is only as good as your employees' performance.
 This is especially true in sales.
 Motivating your sales reps to operate at peak levels is essential, but often difficult.

 A common approach is to put sales reps on incentive compensation plans.
 There are several terms for incentive compensation: variable comp, sales comp, at-risk pay, performance pay, etc., but they all mean the same thing.
 Incentive compensation is simply additional money, or rewards of value (i.e. stock), paid to employees based on their performance, and on top of their base salary.

 The performance measures companies use to structure these comp plans can vary widely.
 The most common performance measure for sales reps is sales volume (# of units or amount of revenue), but we often see other measures such as gross margin, price realization, and customer satisfaction.

 Why all the focus on incentive compensation?
 Because it produces results.
 When sales compensation programs are designed well, sales rep performance can increase by 44%.
 They can also be leveraged for recruitment, retention, and brand recognition.